From Seattle University President, Stephen V. Sundborg on July 8, 2020:

 The Seattle University International Student Center realizes that the recent immigration policy changes enacted by the Trump Administration have had a big impact on our international students and scholars.
 As a new government administration is now in Office here in the United States, there are always changes to large-scale societal systems that accompany new leadership, and I am writing to update you on what these changes are and how they might impact you as a non-resident immigrant within the USA.
 This Executive Order contains provisions that seriously impact individuals from particular countries of origin.
 Additionally, effects of the Executive Order’s increased screening procedures will likely have an impact on travel and possibly adjudication of USCIS benefits for many other immigrant or non-immigrant visa holders.
 If you have any immediate questions or concerns about your immigration status, please know that the International Student Center is here as an immigration resource.
-Before I get into the overview of the Executive Order I wanted to make you aware of some upcoming programs on campus that are geared toward providing immigration support.

 Overview of the JANUARY 27, 2017 Executive Order “Protecting the Nation From Foreign Terrorist Entry Into the United States”